kinjals0130/SoftwareDesign_FinalProject/Project Progress Report/Iteration 1/iteration_1.md

 </table>

 ## Step 7: Perform Analysis of Current Design and Review Iteration
-The table below summarizes the design process using the Kanban board technique.
+The table below summarizes the design process using the Kanban board technique:
 <table>
     <tr>
         <td><b>Not Addressed</b></td>